queenslaynaila/FACT-api-GO/toolkit.md

 ### 🔹 Prompt 3
 **Prompt Used:**
 > I want to refactor the code so that no fact is repeated until all the facts in our facts array have been exhausted.
 How would I achieve that in Go?
-I think this project is doing too little — do you have any extra feature changes we can add to give it some depth?

 **Link to Curriculum:**  Using AI to Refactor